+Returned for the following reasons (Ineligibility Reasons / Paragraphs 5.
+E. (1) - (10) of FRF Procedures):

+- Missing Form

+Supporting documentation missing

+- \Box Project will not be completed by 12/31/2026

+- □ Ineligible purpose

+- □ Submitter failed to timely submit CARES reports

+- \Box Additional information submitted is

+- insufficient to make a proper determination

+- □ Expenditure Plan incomplete

+- \Box Funds will not be obligated by

+- 12/31/2024

+- □ Incorrect Signatory

-Returned for the following reasons (Ineligibility Procedures): Reasons / Paragraphs 5.
-E. (1) - (10) of FRF ☐ Missing Form ☐ Supporting documentation missing ☐ Project will not be completed by 12/31/2026 ☐ Expenditure Plan incomplete ☐ Funds will not be obligated by 12/31/2024 ☐ Ineligible purpose ☐ Submitter failed to timely submit CARES reports ☐ Additional information submitted is insufficient to make a proper determination ☐ Incorrect Signatory☐ Inconsistent with applicable NN or federal laws Other Comments: Please note that reporting to Trea expenditures made pursuant to the Chapter sub-awar respond to COVID-19 or be for other eligible purpose funding could be reported to Treasury under other F amount of the Nation's lost revenue. ds.
-Because a portion of those awards will likely es, it is likely that at least a portion of the Project's Name of DOJ Reviewer: Kristen A. Lowell Signature of DOJ Reviewer:
+- □ Inconsistent with applicable NN or federal laws

+Other Comments: Please note that reporting to Treasury for this Project will be based on the actual expenditures made pursuant to the Chapter sub-awards.
+Because a portion of those awards will likely respond to COVID-19 or be for other eligible purposes, it is likely that at least a portion of the Project's funding could be reported to Treasury under other FRF-eligible categories that are not limited to the amount of the Nation's lost revenue.

+Name of DOJ Reviewer: Kristen A. Lowell

+YA Paula

+Signature of DOJ Reviewer: A UGOWER